 PickyKidPix has been learning sign language in class because there is a child who is hard of hearing.
-He’s been her classmate for three years now and it’s amazing to me how much sign language she’s picked up from just first grade, 2nd and 3rd grade.
-I asked her if she uses it and she says that she will sign with that boy even though his also has Cochlear implants.
+He’s been her classmate for three years now and it’s amazing to me how much sign language she’s picked up from just first grade, 2nd, and 3rd grade.
+I asked her if she uses it and she says that she will sign with that boy even though he also has Cochlear implants.
 Sometimes signing is just less disruptive.

 I’ve noticed that she will also sign with her friends, just for fun.
-They especially like that we don’t know what they are saying but they have to spell out each word letter by letter since their vocabulary is limited to things like: yes, no, please, thank you, eat, I have to use the bathroom, I love you, mom and dad.
+They especially like that we don’t know what they are saying but they have to spell out each word letter by letter since their vocabulary is limited to things like yes, no, please, thank you, eat, I have to use the bathroom, I love you, mom and dad.

 I found this great site that has a video demo for 100 basic American Sign Language signs: